Ramonmelod/geminiApi/README.md

 - This project enables your telegram bot to consulte Gemini AI for you directy in the chat

-Info: This project is under construction and compose.yml is not ready yet
+Info: This project is still under construction!

 ## Get started: